Crystal Meth and Pregnancy | Effects of Smoking Meth While Pregnant

-Meth is a dangerous substance that can harm a woman’s body and put her at risk for maternal complications.
+Methamphetamine is a dangerous substance that can harm a woman’s body and put her at risk for maternal complications.
 For example, women who abuse meth tend to have a significantly lower body mass index (BMI).
-This can make her pregnancy riskier.
-One study found that lower BMI increased a woman’s chance for pregnancy complications, including more frequent hospitalizations and longer hospital stays.10 Meth can cause people to loose their appetite, which may result in poor growth of the fetus in the womb.11
+This can make a woman’s pregnancy riskier.
+One study found that a lower BMI increased a woman’s chances of experiencing pregnancy complications, including more frequent hospitalizations and longer hospital stays.10 Meth can cause people to lose their appetites, which may result in poor growth of the fetus in the womb.11

 Using meth during pregnancy can also reduce a woman’s placental blood flow.
 This can cause fetal hypoxia—an insufficient amount of oxygen to the fetus.12

-Since 2003, meth has been the most common substance that women are admitted with for treatment at US federally funded health centers.
-To complicate matters, meth is often used in combination with other substances such as prescription painkillers, marijuana, cigarettes, and alcohol.6 These substances can have additional devastating effects on the fetus.
+Since 2003, meth has been the most common substance that women who are admitted to treatment at U.S. federally funded health centers have addictions to.
+To complicate matters, meth is often used in combination with other substances, such as prescription painkillers, marijuana, cigarettes, and alcohol.6 These substances can have additional devastating effects on the fetus.
 For example, alcohol consumption can lead to fetal alcohol syndrome, which is irreversible.

 Effects of Methamphetamine on a Baby

 Meth use during pregnancy can harm the way a child develops in utero.
-Meth use can put a woman at risk for having a baby that has.1
+Meth use can put a woman at risk of having a baby that has:1